kharrigian/kharrigian.github.io/_pages/about.md

 ## Research Alerts

+**July 2023** - New paper alert: "Characterization of Stigmatizing Language in Medical Records" has been accepted to appear in the main proceedings of ACL 2023.
+We examine what makes harmful language in clinical documentation different from other forms of abusive language in more widely-studied domains.
+Paper can be found [<span style="color:blue">here</span>](https://aclanthology.org/2023.acl-short.28/).
+Code, data, and models can be found [<span style="color:blue">here</span>](https://github.com/kharrigian/ehr-stigma).

+**June 2023** - I'll be giving the closing keynote at the 1st International Workshop on Ethics and Bias of Artificial Intelligence in Clinical Applications.
+Incredibly grateful for the opportunity!
+Slides for the presentation on stigmatizing language in medical records can be found [<span style="color:blue">here</span>](https://docs.google.com/presentation/d/1jjYE1fcXcLqcSfTbumrdA5iNock42ltAYy7Uzh7CfSc/edit?usp=sharing).

 **March 2023** - New paper alert: "Health Disparities in Lapses in Diabetic Retinopathy Care" has been accepted by *Ophthalmology Science*.
 This study uses NLP to augment information contained within the EHR and provides further evidence of (in)equality in the American healthcare system.
 Find the preprint [<span style="color:blue">here</span>](https://doi.org/10.1016/j.xops.2023.100295).

 **May 2022** - New paper alert: "Then and Now: Quantifying the Longitudinal Validity of Self-Disclosed Depression Diagnoses" has been accepted to CLPsych.
 Learn about some of the pernicious biases that arise when using diagnosis self-disclosures to annotate mental health status in the paper available [<span style="color:blue">here</span>](https://kharrigian.github.io/files/CLPsychThenAndNow.pdf).